Skip to content

 CodeSkyline - Visualize your repository

 This VS Code extension adds a visualization of your source code files in a zoomed out representation.
-It allows developers to discover code, gain insight into developer activities, compare versions and navigate a large code base.
+It allows developers to discover code, gain insight into development activities, compare versions and navigate a large code base.

 A screenshot of the extension within the code editor.
 It shows a visualization of source code.